 29. Beef and Broccoli

 Skip the Chinese takeout, and make this homemade version of beef and broccoli instead.
 It’s healthy, tastes great and is a snap to make.
 Serve over leafy greens, brown rice or quinoa.

 Photo: Crockpot Beef and Broccoli / Dr. Axe

 30. Buffalo Chicken Lettuce Wraps

 Get that buffalo flavor you love without all the “extras.”
 I love this chicken in the lettuce wrap, but you can also use it in sandwiches, on top of pizzas, sautéed with veggies — use your imagination!

 No matter who scores the winning points, everyone will feel like a winner when you serve this beefy chili during the big game!
 Serve with rice crackers or gluten-free tortilla chips.

 32. Cashew Chicken

 This cashew chicken will satisfy your takeout cravings — and it tastes so much better, too!
-Rice wine vinegar, palm sugar and ginger make a sticky sweet sauce that coats the chicken.
+Rice wine vinegar and ginger make a sticky sweet sauce that coats the chicken.
 Top with cashews before serving and enjoy!

 If you’ve been missing Chipotle since eating clean, this slow-cooked chicken will hit the spot.
 Top with avocado slices and fresh Greek yogurt instead of sour cream.